symbol/symbol-docs/source/concepts/namespace.rst

     Link an alias to an address or mosaic;   ❌; ✔️; ❌ Send a transaction using an alias;   ❌; ✔️; ❌

-.. note:: Only namespaces created during the nemesis :doc:`block <block>` can have perpetual duration.
+.. note:: Only namespaces created during the :doc:`nemesis block <block>` can have perpetual duration.

 **********
 Rental fee